St. Bonaventure University

 Click here to hear the stories of five recent Catholic college alumni and their take on what made their college experiences exceptional in a video produced by The Association of Catholic Colleges and Universities.

-The National CCAA Scholarship AwardsThe National CCAA is proud to once again offer The National CCAA Scholarship.
-These are 8 one-time, $1000 awards given to 8 college-bound high school seniors from various geographic regions attending one of our member institutions in Fall 2014.
+The National CCAA Scholarship AwardsThe National CCAA annually awards 8 one-time, $1000 awards to college-bound high school seniors from various geographic regions attending one of our member institutions in Fall 2014.
+This year’s winners are from every corner of the United States and Ireland.

 If you have questions about the scholarship, please contact Joyce Masek, National CCAA Executive Director, at email@example.com or at 614.633.5444.